renaissance-publishing/renaissance/content/chapters/15-representing-a-character.md

 <aside class="clarification lowprofile">

-We sometimes refer to a racial abilities, traits, classes and powers collectively as "features".
+We sometimes refer to a character's racial abilities, traits, classes and powers collectively as their "features".

 </aside>